ZhongLIFR/QCAD/README.md

 ## Repo Structure

-the QCAD repo includes two parts, code and data.
+the QCAD repo includes two folders, Code and Data.

+Specifcially, the Code folder contains the following sub-folders:

+- sss